sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

      - Added placeholder onClick handler for future integration
      - Styled to match the app's NES-style aesthetic

+6. ~~**Create Time Trial Options Component**~~ ✅ COMPLETED (April 26, 2025)
+   - ~~Create a modal dialog with Time Trial configuration options~~
+   - ~~Include settings for total Pokemon count (1-5, 6-20, 21-50, 50+, All)~~
+   - ~~Add difficulty selector (Easy, Medium, Hard)~~
+   - ~~Implement easy mode toggle (same as in existing game)~~
+   - ~~Add Start button to begin the time trial~~
+   - ~~Add Close button to dismiss the dialog~~
+   - Successfully implemented the TimeTrialOptions component:
+     - Created modal dialog with all required configuration options
+     - Implemented difficulty selection with three options (Easy, Medium, Hard)
+     - Added Pokemon count category selection (1-5, 6-20, 21-50, 50+, All)
+     - Included Easy Mode toggle for revealing Pokemon
+     - Added dynamic description that updates based on selected settings
+     - Implemented responsive design for different screen sizes
+     - Styled to match the app's NES-style aesthetic

 ### Next Small Task
-Create the Time Trial Options component by implementing the `/src/components/TimeTrialOptions/TimeTrialOptions.tsx` and `/src/components/TimeTrialOptions/TimeTrialOptions.css` files.
-This component will be a modal dialog that appears when the Time Trial button is clicked, allowing the user to configure their time trial settings.

-The TimeTrialOptions component should include:
-1. A modal dialog with Time Trial configuration options
-2. Settings for total Pokemon count (1-5, 6-20, 21-50, 50+, All)
-3. Difficulty selector (Easy, Medium, Hard)
-4. Easy mode toggle (same as in existing game)
-5. Start button to begin the time trial
+Integrate the TimeTrialButton and TimeTrialOptions components with App.tsx to enable showing the options dialog when the Time Trial button is clicked.
+This task involves:

+1. Update App.tsx to import and use the TimeTrialButton and TimeTrialOptions components
+2. Add state in App.tsx to control the visibility of the options dialog
+3. Connect the TimeTrialButton click handler to show the options dialog
-6. Close button to dismiss the dialog
+4. Implement the onClose handler for the TimeTrialOptions component to hide the dialog
+5. Set up a placeholder onStart handler in preparation for the next task

-Focus on the UI implementation first, with placeholder functions for the actions.
-We'll connect it to the TimeTrialState hook in a subsequent task.
+Focus on the UI integration only in this task.
+We'll connect the TimeTrialOptions component to the TimeTrialState hook in the next task.

 ### Expected Timeline
-- Time Trial Options Component: 1-2 days
+- TimeTrialButton and TimeTrialOptions Integration: 1 day

 ### Definition of Done
-- The TimeTrialOptions component is implemented with all required UI elements
+- The Time Trial button appears in the app's UI
-- The component opens when the Time Trial button is clicked
+- Clicking the Time Trial button opens the options dialog
-- The dialog can be closed
+- The options dialog can be closed by clicking the Cancel button
-- The component is styled to match the existing UI
-- The component is responsive for different screen sizes
+- The dialog's Start button is set up with a placeholder function
-- The UI elements are in place even if not fully connected to state management yet
+- All UI elements are responsive and styled correctly
+- No errors or warnings in the console